hpe-storage/hpe-nimble-cinder-rhosp16.2/README.md

 ```
 ### 3. Verify the configured changes

 3.1 In order to verify the cinder-volume service is actually running.
-This can be done by sourcing the 'overcloudrc' file on the director,
+This can be done by sourcing the "overcloudrc" file on the director,
 and then run "openstack volume service list"
 ```
 (overcloud) [stack@manager1 ~]$ openstack volume service list